 While traditional advertising verbally and visually communicates the brand and product benefits, experiential marketing tries to immerse the consumers within the product by engaging as many other human senses as possible.
 The goal of experiential marketing is to form a memorable and emotional connection between the consumer and the brand so that it may generate customer loyalty and influence purchase decision.

 Exhibitions are new business hotspots.
 It’s the place where an entire industry comes together to expand their network and meet new customers.
 That being said, exhibitions are the perfect place to engage your customers with your brand through a brand experience.
-Here are a few examples of experiential marketing activities at exhibitions:

 First and foremost, experiential marketing needs to be exciting and fun.
 Otherwise, it won’t generate much traffic.
 However, an experience doesn’t serve much purpose if there is no larger idea behind it.
 A VR experience, for example, makes sense if the visual content is related to the exhibitor’s business activities.
 If it’s just a gimmick, visitors will be likely to remember the experience, but they probably won’t remember the business behind the experience.
 So, when does experiential add value to your exhibition participation?

 An effective brand experience is both fun and functional.
 Are you planning on incorporating experiential marketing at your next event?
 Ask yourself how it contributes to the objectives of the event and the objectives of the overall organization.